> Folk Music > Songs > The Crabfish

 Charlie Stringer sang Tommy Doddler on the 1984 Home-Made Music album of traditional songs and melodeon tunes from Central Suffolk, Who Owns the Game? (reissued on CD by Veteran in 2001).
 This track was also included in 2007 on the CD accompanying The Folk Handbook.

-Cyril Barber of Felsham, Suffolk, sang Jimmy Johnson on the Veteran Tapes cassette Songs Sung in Suffolk Vol. 2 (1987-1989) and Veteran CD Songs Sung in Suffolk (2000).
-John Howson commented in the accompanying booklet:
+Cyril Barber of Felsham, Suffolk, sang Jimmy Johnson to John Howson in between 1985 and 1987.
+This recording was included in 1987 on the Veteran Tapes cassette of popular folk songs, Songs Sung in Suffolk Vol. 2, and in 2000 on the Veteran CD anthology of popular folk songs, old songs and ballads, Songs Sung in Suffolk.
+John Howson noted:

 A.L.
 Lloyd in his book Folk Song in England (1959) says that “The venerable and indecorous Crabfish song seems to have been amusing European audiences at least since about 1400 when its story first appeared in a collection of Italian joking-tales.”
 That tradition has of course carried on into this century and most classic East Anglian singers who have been recorded in recent years have had a version of this song with its fishy surprise in the chamber pot.
 Usually a crabfish, often a lobster and in Charlie Stringer’s version “Tommy Doddler”, a codfish.
 It seems also to have often turned up too, as a barrack-room song in other parts of the country.
 Cyril’s version was learned from his brother Sonny.

-George Bregenzer sang The Codfish at Hayes, Middlesex to John Howson in 1989.
-This recording was included on the Veteran Tapes cassette of British soldier songs, “What a Lovely War!”, and in 2005 on the Veteran CD It Was on a Market Day—One.
+George Bregenzer sang The Codfish to John Howson at Hayes, Middlesex, Howson in 1989.
+This recording was included in 1990 on the Veteran Tapes cassette of British soldier songs, “What a Lovely War!”, and in 2005 on the Veteran CD anthology of English traditional folk singers, It Was on a Market Day—One.
+Mike Yates noted:

 The Cecil Sharp Centenary Collective sang The Crabfish in 2003 on their Talking Elephant CD As I Cycled Out on a May Morning.